m-Contiguity Distance: -Contiguity Distance

-In \cite{BPV}, the authors including Borat, proved inequality for geometric relations and barycentric subdivision for simplicial maps in the setting of the contiguity distance.
+\end{example} In \cite{BPV}, Borat, Pamuk and Vergili proved inequality for geometric relations and barycentric subdivision for simplicial maps in the setting of the contiguity distance.
 In order to completeness of our study of $m-$ contiguity distance of simplicial maps, we state them and give their proofs in our settings.

 \begin{theorem} For two simplicial maps $\varphi,\psi:K\rightarrow K'$ we have

 \end{theorem}